Girl's court: Oregon

 Oregon revised its child welfare practice so that a trafficked minor is considered a victim of abuse and the province of the child welfare system rather than the courts.

 Texas

-Texas Supreme Court rules in 2010 that minors younger than 14 involved with prostitution charges will be considered a victim.
+The Texas Supreme Court ruled in 2010 that minors younger than 14 involved with prostitution charges will be considered a victim.
 The court decided that they would provide services without criminalization.
 The court created a half way house called Freedom House to provide a safe place for the young women to receive services such as school and counseling.
 Freedom House can house up to 30 girls, starting at 10 years old up to 18, and receive educational, medical and psychological care.

 Wisconsin

-In Wisconsin a Milwaukee County Committee is considering a girl court that will be aimed at young women who are accused of sex trafficking.
+In Wisconsin, a Milwaukee County Committee is considering a girl court that will be aimed at young women who are accused of sex trafficking.
 This will also include girls who experience trauma and are involved in status offense crimes.
 If they move forward with the court they plan to have one or more judges trained in handling these types of offenses.